Cigarette: Consumption

 Smoking has become less popular, but is still a large public health problem globally.
 Worldwide, smoking rates fell from 41% in 1980 to 31% in 2012, although the actual number of smokers increased because of population growth.
 In 2017, 5.4 trillion cigarettes were produced globally, and were smoked by almost 1 billion people.
-Smoking rates have leveled off or declined in most countries, but is increasing in some low- and middle-income countries.
-The significant reductions in smoking rates in the United States, United Kingdom, Australia, Brazil, and other countries that implemented strong tobacco control programs have been offset by the increasing consumption in low income countries, especially China.
+Smoking rates have leveled off or declined in most countries, but are increasing in some low- and middle-income countries.
+The significant reductions in smoking rates in the United States, United Kingdom, Australia, Brazil, and other countries that implemented strong tobacco control programs have been offset by increasing consumption in low income countries, especially China.
 The Chinese market now consumes more cigarettes than all other low- and middle-income countries combined.

 Other regions are increasingly playing larger roles in the growing global smoking epidemic.
 The WHO Eastern Mediterranean Region (EMRO) now has the highest growth rate in the cigarette market, with more than a one-third increase in cigarette consumption since 2000.
 Due to its recent dynamic economic development and continued population growth, Africa presents the greatest risk in terms of future growth in tobacco use.

 Within countries, patterns of cigarette consumption also can vary widely.
 For example, in many of the countries where few women smoke, smoking rates are often high in males (e.g., in Asia).
 By contrast, in most developed countries, female smoking rates are typically only a few percentage points below those of males.
 In many high and middle income countries lower socioeconomic status is a strong predictor of smoking.

 Smoking rates in the United States have dropped by more than half from 1965 to 2016, falling from 42% to 15.5% of US adults.
-Australia is cutting their overall smoking consumption faster than most of the developed world, in part due to landmark Plain Packaging Act, which standardized the appearance of cigarette packs.
+Australia is cutting their overall smoking consumption faster than most of the developed world, in part due to the landmark Plain Packaging Act, which standardized the appearance of cigarette packs.
 Other countries have considered similar measures.
-In New Zealand, a bill has been presented to parliament in which the government's associate health minister said "takes away the last means of promoting tobacco as a desirable product."
+In New Zealand, a bill has been presented to Parliament which the government's associate health minister said "takes away the last means of promoting tobacco as a desirable product."